forkkit/supertokens-node-mysql-ref-jwt/README.md

 - Built-in support for handling multiple devices per user.
 - Built-in synchronisation in case you are running multiple node processes.
 - Easy to use (see [auth-demo](https://github.com/supertokens/auth-demo)), with well documented, modularised code and helpful error messages!

-#### Using this library, you can keep a user logged in for however long you want - without worrying about any security consequences.
-If you like this project and want to use it, but for a different tech stack, please contact us at team@supertokens.io.
+- Using this library, you can keep a user logged in for however long you want - without worrying about any security consequences.

+#### If you like this project and want to use it, but for a different tech stack:
+- Please contact us at team@supertokens.io and we will evaluate building a solution for your tech stack.
+This is on a first come, first serve basis.
+- We will soon be making this into a standalone process as well.
+So you could then use this package with any tech stack.

 ## Index
 1) [Installation](https://github.com/supertokens/supertokens-node-mysql-ref-jwt#installation)